Montana Trans Camp 2!

 Will there be substances?

 This is not a sober event, but you are very welcome to be sober if you choose!
-Please be respectful of others and understand that folks have different relationships to substances and sobriety.You can bring what you'd like (cannabis, alcohol, etc) as long as you stay in control, don't drive, don't be aggressive, don't make others uncomfortable, don't wander off trails, be very careful around fires, be very very careful around water, and just be safe & cool in general.
+Please be respectful of others and understand that folks have different relationships to substances and sobriety.You can bring what you'd like (cannabis, alcohol, etc.) so long as you stay in control and don't drive, be aggressive, make others uncomfortable, or wander off trails.
+You should always, especially when under the influence, be very very careful around fires and water too!

 What about bears?